Debugging Firefox Desktop

 This guide explains how you can use the Firefox Developer Tools to debug a different instance of desktop Firefox running on the same machine.
 In this guide, the instance of Firefox being debugged is called the debuggee, and the instance of Firefox doing the debugging is called the debugger.

-First, you'll need to ensure that both debugger and debuggee have the "Enable chrome and add-on debugging" and "Enable remote debugging" settings checked in the Developer Tools Settings.
+First, you'll need to ensure that both debugger and debuggee have the "Enable browser chrome and add-on debugging toolboxes" and "Enable remote debugging" settings checked in the Developer Tools Settings.
+If you're using Firefox Developer Edition, they are checked by default.

 You only need to do this once: the setting values persist across restarts.